Thursday, November 26, 2020

 Real food.

-And not just something like stale bread or salted meat.
+And not just something like stale bread or salted meat jerky or dried nut rations.

 Real.
 Food.

 Varhi ignored him.
 The Prince probably got to eat stuff like this on a daily basis.
-There was no way he could understand what he was experiencing right now.
+There was no way some brat born into nobility could understand what he was experiencing right now.
 Varhi slurped and chewed on the bits of meat and vegetables as he went, basically draining the bowl of all of the contents in almost one entire go.

-The Prince slowly moved his bowl in his hands away from Varhi, using his arms and body to hide it from his view in a protective gesture from the hungry lad.
+“B-Blimey, that’s good...”
+Varhi said, breaking the silence between them.
+Then he eyed the other three bowls, his eyes soon settling on Sairek’s.
+The Prince slowly moved his bowl in his hands away from Varhi, using his arms and body to hide it from his view in a protective gesture from the malnourished lad.
 Varhi sniffed in disappointment.

 “Give it here.”
 Nayleen sighed with a grin, gesturing to Varhi’s empty bowl.
-He passed it over and Nayleen reached a ladle into the pot to begin refilling it.
+The mercenary obediently passed it over and Nayleen reached a ladle into the pot to begin refilling it.
 The fire was still going, though lower this time so to not overcook the food but still keep it heated and hot.
 They did not really need heat anyway to keep themselves warm.
-It was another hot summer evening and while the light was low, it was still enough for them to see at least well enough in the clearing for now.
-Nayleen refilled his bowl up and passed it back over to him, which he accepted graciously.
+It was another hot summer evening and while the light was low, it was still enough for them to see at least well enough in the clearing and surrounding trees for now.
+Nayleen refilled his bowl up and passed it back over to Varhi, which he accepted graciously.

 “You’re the best.”
-Was his thankful comment before he began to dig in for a second time, attacking the contents in his bowl with the same slurping strategy as before.
+Was his thankful comment right before he began to dig in for a second time, attacking the contents in his bowl with the same slurping strategy as before with equally as much passion as he did previously.

 Nayleen smiled sweetly while Sairek rolled his eyes.
 The Prince moved to settle his bowl evenly on his lap again while he also reached with his left hand into a pocket of his pants and pulled out a flask of water, which he leaned over and set it on Varhi’s lap.
 The boy in his slurping of the stew gave him a thumbs up in acknowledgement and thanks, but never stopping his vigorous feasting.